Content Algebras Over Commutative Rings With Zero-Divisors

 \begin{theorem} Let $R$ have property (A) and $B$ be a content $R$-algebra.
 Then $Z(B)$ is a finite union of prime ideals in $\Min(B)$ iff $Z(R)$ is a finite union of prime ideals in $\Min(R)$. \end{theorem}

-\begin{proof} The proof is similar to the proof of Theorem 20 by considering Theorem 16. \end{proof}
+\begin{proof} The proof is similar to the proof of Theorem \ref{vfzd} by considering Theorem \ref{min}. \end{proof}

-Please note that if $R$ is a Noetherian reduced ring, then $Z(R)$ is a finite union of prime ideals in $\Min(R)$ (Refer to [K, Theorem 88, p.
-59] and [H, Corollary 2.4]).
+Please note that if $R$ is a Noetherian reduced ring, then $Z(R)$ is a finite union of prime ideals in $\Min(R)$ (Refer to \cite[Theorem 88, p.
+59]{K} and \cite[Corollary 2.4]{H}).
 Now we generalize the definition of rings having very few zero-divisors in the following way and prove the \textit{monoid module} version of the above theorem.

 \begin{definition} An $R$-module $M$ has \textit{very few zero-divisors}, if $Z_R(M)$ is a finite union of prime ideals in $\Ass_R(M)$. \end{definition}